BECOME A PART OF HISTORY!!!

 Embrace Humanity:Stop Child Exploitation:Stop Child Prostitution:Suffer Not the little Children:Make The World A better Place.

-On behalf of Mrs. Naomi King, we would like to invite you to join the 4th Annual Youth Empowerment Parade scheduled for April 19, 2014.
-Please join Mr. Joe Beasley, the NFL president Solomon Brannan, Hawks, and other athletes who are role models to our youth.
+On behalf of Mrs. Naomi King, we would like to invite you to join the 5th Annual Youth Empowerment Parade scheduled for Octoberr 15, 2016.
+Please join Matriach of the Civil Rights Movement Youth Empowerment leaders, the NFL president Solomon Brannan, Hawks, and other athletes who are role models to our youth.
 There will be about 10 floats in the parade.
-We look forward to the Boys Scout of America participation in the 2014 Youth Empowerment parade.
+We look forward to the Boys Scout of America participation in the 2016 Youth Empowerment parade.
 To participate, fill out the confirmation form attached and send to me via email, please include the name of your organization, email, telephone number and the number of expected participants.
 It is free.
-There will be voter registration, free medical check-up, youth mentoring programs, healthy living programs, entertainments, college recruitment and many more at Morris Brown College.
+There will be voter registration, free medical check-up, youth mentoring programs, healthy living programs, entertainments, college recruitment and many more at Morris Brown College and Morehouse College.

 This is an opportunity for the youth to show case their culture, creativity, talents and to be a part of a global community of youth empowerment leaders.
-This is in collaboration with Georgia state University African/American Studies, Emory University Global Humanity, Morehouse College Student Affairs, Clark Atlanta University, Atlanta Metropolitan College, Morris Brown College, Everest Institute, Boys2Men, Joe Beasley Foundation, Dads On Duty, Mom On A Mission, Care Atlanta, CDC, Health Atlanta, Tips 4 teens, Ebenezer Baptist Church, Veterans Empowerment, Regions Bank, Carver High School, Washington High School, Usher-Collier Heights Elementary School, Callaway Elementary School, Grady High School, The Iron Bred Motorcycle Club, Alex Jr. Cancer Foundation, Joe Beasley Foundation and many more.
+This is in collaboration with Georgia state University African/American Studies, Emory University Global Humanity, Morehouse College Student Affairs, Clark Atlanta University, Atlanta Metropolitan State College, Morris Brown College, Everest Institute, Boys2Men, Joe Beasley Foundation, Dads On Duty, Mom On A Mission, Care Atlanta, CDC, Health Atlanta, Tips 4 teens, Ebenezer Baptist Church, Veterans Empowerment, Vident Financial Services, Regions Bank, Carver High School, Washington High School, Usher-Collier Heights Elementary School, Callaway Elementary School, Grady High School, The Iron Bred Motorcycle Club, Matriarch of the Civil Rights movement, Alex Jr. Cancer Foundation, Joe Beasley Foundation and many more.

 About A.D.
 KING